jpb4git/docs/src/docs/overview/aiWARE-in-depth/controller.md

 - Checks all resources and availability
 - Dumps DB backups to file system periodically
 - Error notifications
-- Also removes stopped hosts from EC2/Azure after a period
+- Also removes stopped hosts after a period

 ### Controller